gitpan/URL-Normalize/README.md

 # BUGS

-Please report any bugs or feature requests to `bug-url-normalize at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=URL-Normalize](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=URL-Normalize).
-I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.
+Please report any bugs or feature requests to the web interface at [https://github.com/toreau/url-normalize/issues/new](https://github.com/toreau/url-normalize/issues/new).

 # SUPPORT